5.1 General context

 In Romania there are no specific concepts regarding youth participation.
 Although the Youth Strategy 2015-2020 promoted public, civic and political participation, the concepts have not been officially defined in a document.

-Citizens’ participation to decision making is regulated in Romania by the law no. 52/2003 on decisional transparency, providing two important regulation on participation, relevant for the participation of young people, as the law no 52/2003 is the main instrument of public consultation used in Romania.
-The two main rules provided by the law no. 52/2003 on decisional transparency are:
+Citizens’ participation in decision-making is regulated in Romania by the Law No. 52/2003 on decisional transparency, which sets out two key regulations on participation, also relevant for young people.
+This law is the main instrument of public consultation in Romania.
+The two main rules provided by the law No. 52/2003 on decisional transparency are:

-1. all public institutions initiating a normative act (a regulation with general applicability to a given territory, therefore a national or a local regulation), have to publish a draft legislative proposal at least 30 days before its adoption and have to be opened to receiving comments and suggestions/amendments to the draft regulation from any citizen;
+all public institutions initiating a normative act (at national or local level), have to publish a draft legislative proposal at least 30 days before its adoption and have to be opened to receiving comments and suggestions/amendments to the draft regulation from any citizen;

-2. if a legally established organisation (NGO, trade union, employers organisation etc.) requires, the public institutions have to organise a public debate as a face-to-face (or online) opened meeting for all organisations and citizens interested in the legislation proposed.
+if a legally established organisation (NGO, trade union, employers organisation etc.) requests it, public institutions must organise a public debate as a face-to-face (or online) opened meeting for all organisations and citizens interested in the legislation proposed.

 Institutions of representative democracy